Castlerigg Stone Circle Walking Route from Keswick

 1. Leave the Market Square between the Royal Oak & Greggs.
 Turn left into Station St and keep straight ahead.
 At the junction cross at the pedestrian crossing and go straight on.
 Cross the bridge over the river Greta and continue on the road between Upper and Lower Fitz Park.
 Just as the road bends to the right take a path on your left up to Keswick Leisure Pool.
 Take the path round the right hand side of the swimming pool and then turn right on to the former station platform and along the old railway line path.

 2. Keep forward along the railway path and over a bridge over the river Greta.
-The railway path passes above a row of semi detached houses.
+The railway path passes above a row of houses.
 At the end of the row of houses take a fork to your right.
 At the top of the path go through a gate onto Penrith Road.
-Cross over taking car as this is a busy road.
-Take your next left and then 50m after the junction turn right up Eleventrees signposted Castlerigg Stone Circle.
+Cross the road taking care as this is a busy road and proceed uphill.
+Take your next left and then 50m after the junction turn right up Eleventrees, a minor road, signposted Castlerigg Stone Circle.

 3. Continue up the hill.
 Beyond the houses the pavement runs out so take care on this stretch of road.
 To your left rises up the wooded flank of Latrigg and a little further on Blencathra comes into view.
 As you come to the brow of the hill turn right through a gate into the site of Castlerigg Stone Circle.
 Take time to admire the 360° views of the mountains.

 4. With your back to the lane head to the right hand corner of the field over stone steps over the wall.
 Turn left down the single track lane.
 Continue to the end of the lane enjoying the views to either side.
 At the end cross over the busy A591 and go through a gate immediately opposite signposted Walla Crag and Keswick